|

 Course Topics

-by Forsyth and Ponce.
-We will not follow it closely but it will be valuable
+We will not follow any book closely but the following will be valuable for filling in details

-for filling in details we don't discuss in class and providing an alternative
+we don't discuss in class and providing an alternative presentation.

 based on homeworks and a final project

-HomeworksThere will be approximately 4 homeworks during the quarter.
+HomeworksThere will be approximately 4-5 homeworks during the quarter.
 Each homework due electronically at midnight on the due date.
 Late homeworks will not be graded so please just hand in whatever you have completed by the beginning the class that it is due.
 Solution sketches will be provided after homeworks have been turned in.
-You will be asked to use MATLAB for some of your homework problems.
-You can find info about accessing MATLAB at UCI here.
 Academic HonestyHomeworks can be discussed, but each student must independently write up their own solutions.
 In particular, no sharing of code.
 Please see the university policy on academic honesty.
 It is fine to use reference materials found online, but do not search for homework solutions.
 Rather, students are strongly encouraged to ask questions at both office hours and on the class discussion group. |